vivi2004/fullstack_task/README.md

 The dashboard is implemented as a single page with a modal for details (keeps UX fast and simple).
 Network calls are cancellable via `AbortController` to avoid setting state on unmounted components.

-## What I’d Improve With More Time
+## What I’d Improve If I had more time

-- Add pagination and/or server-side search (for larger datasets)
+- Add server-side pagination/search (for larger datasets)
-- Add more robust error messages (surface HTTP codes, provide “Try again later” copy)
+- Add route-based details (`/users/:id`) in addition to the modal
-- Add basic tests (React Testing Library) for loading/error/empty states
+- Add a small test suite for the state handling (loading/error/empty)
-- Add routing (`/users/:id`) as an alternative to the modal
+- Persist mock users to localStorage so they survive page reload